 Certain businesses require additional information or permissions.
 It is the responsibility of the business owner or primary agent to provide the additional information and/or secure any and all approvals required by the City, County, and State.
 Common businesses requiring additional information or permissions include but are not limited to:

-- Establishments selling or serving alcohol
+- Establishments selling or serving alcohol.

-- Cannabis Growing, Processing, and/or Retail Establishments
+- Cannabis Growing, Processing, and/or Retail Establishments.

-- Commercial Parking Lots
+- Commercial Parking Lots.

-- Mobile Retail Food Establishments (PDF) (i.e., food trucks)
+- Mobile Retail Food Establishments (PDF) (i.e., food trucks) or other mobile businesses.

 - Operation of one or more of the following: